RedHatInsights/turnpike/README.md

 ## Further reading

-You can check out the service documentation in the `docs/` folder.
+You can check out the [service documentation][docs] in the `docs/` folder for more info.
+Such as how to access turnpike, acquire certs, etc.

 ## Testing